alvgaona/face-generation/README.md

 ## Results

-In this section you can both generator and discriminator loss after being trained for `20` epochs with a learning rate of `0.0002`.
+In this section you can see both generator and discriminator loss after being trained for `20` epochs with a learning rate of `0.0002`.

 ![Loss](./assets/loss.png)